 Apple cider vinegar is rich in a veriety of acids, including gallic, lactic, malic, and citric acid.
 These act directly on the liver to improve its function.
 These acids also help to reduce fat storage in the liver, and consequently, prevent the development of fatty liver disease.

 7. Preventing yeast and bacterial infections

-8. Fighting aging signs
+8. Delay aging

 The polyphenols present in apple cider vinegar have potent antioxidant properties that help fight free radicals, improving skin quality and slowing down aging.